 Kia EV strategy in the U.S.

-United States will receive one new Kia EV every year until the end of the decade, Eric Watson, Vice President – Sales Operations, Kia America, has confirmed, as per an Automotive News report dated June 17, 2022.
-Kia America will expand its EV line-up to eight models by 2029 in the U.S., as per the report.
-It aims to convert 30% of its sales to EVs by the end of the decade and increase that figure to 50% early next decade, Watson said.
+One new Kia EV will be launched every year in America until the end of the decade, according to Eric Watson, Vice President – Sales Operations, Kia America, as reported by Automotive News in June 2022.
+Kia America will expand its EV line-up to eight models by 2029, as per the report.
+It aims to convert 30% of sales to EVs by the end of the decade, and 50% early next decade, Watson said.

-Such high conversion rates will demand a rethink of its sales and marketing plan.
-For a start, the company is developing a network of showrooms and service centers in the U.S. that deals exclusively in EVs.
+Such high conversion rates will require a rethink of the company’s marketing and sales strategies.
+As a first step, the company is developing a network of showrooms and service centers for electric vehicles in the U.S.

-Kia’s early entry into the three-row SUV segment with the EV9 gives it a leg up on Ford and GM, who have yet to enter this market.
+Kia’s early entry into the three-row SUV segment with the EV9 gives it a leg up on Ford, GM, Honda and Toyota, who have yet to enter this market.
 The Telluride, while not a segment leader, has been fairly successful and has helped to improve Kia’s brand image.
 We imagine that customers who are waiting to buy the Telluride in its highest trim could be tempted to spend a little extra to get the EV9, especially if they have no reservations about electric cars!

 Kia EV9 FAQs

 Featured Image Source: Hyundai Motor Group